MicrosoftDocs/edge-developer/microsoft-edge/webview2/reference/dotnet/0-9-628/microsoft-web-webview2-core-corewebview2environment.md

 #### CompareBrowserVersions

-Compare browser versions correctly to determine which version is newer, older or same.
+Compare browser versions to determine if they match or are different.

 > public static int [CompareBrowserVersions](#comparebrowserversions)(string version1, string version2)

-Returns -1, 0 or 1 depending on whether version1 is less than, equal to or greater than version2, respectively.
+Returns -1, 0 or 1 depending on whether the first version is less than, equal to or greater than the second version being compared.

+Input can directly use the versionInfo obtained from GetAvailableCoreWebView2BrowserVersionString, channel info will be ignored.

 ##### Parameters
 * `version1` The first version to compare.